DBChoco/Muezzin/README.md

     Bugs:
-        -Add try/catch clauses (ex: if no internet) -Time until... does not update on change
+        -Add try/catch clauses (ex: if no internet)
-        -Bad time zone detection, implement geolocation api

     Not possible yet:
         -Change date format (currently not possible, not easy at least)